JetBrains/sbt-idea-plugin/README.md

  should be used instead.

  :exclamation: Please note that Java support in IJ is implemented by a plugin: `com.intellij.java`

+ :exclamation: Please remember that you must [declare plugin dependencies in plugin.xml](https://jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_dependencies.html#dependency-declaration-in-pluginxml) or your plugin may fail to load.

 ```SBT
 // use properties plugin bundled with IDEA